zalenix/portaldocs/portal-sdk/generated/top-extensions-unit-test.md

 `npm run test-ci` launches karmajs in your configured target browsers for a single run.

-Using a browser as a host (deprecated):
-`npm run test-dev` opens index.html in your regular browser.

 Note that the karma.conf.js is configured to run your tests in both in Edge and Chrome.
 You may also pick and choose additional browsers via the launcher plugins [documented here](https://karma-runner.github.io/2.0/config/browsers.html).

 <a name="unit-test-framework-creating-a-project-from-scratch-with-visual-studio-code-test-results"></a>